kaospctqc/tic-tac-toe/README.md

 ### 1.1 Wireframe

 Before implementing any html, css or javascript, we used [Balsamiq](https://balsamiq.com/) to create wireframes that describe the initial design of the application.
-This step help a lot when implementing the html, css and javascript.
+This step helped a lot when implementing the html, css and javascript.

 #### Home / Play page
 ![Home Mobile](assets/images/home-mobile.webp)